LenderPanel.com

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the HSBC conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
-If such conditions are not complied with you may be in violation of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the landlord.
+If such terms are not adhered to you may be in breach of the lease.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance